Maintenance is important for the long life of any machine and your Sawgrass Printer is no different.

 The printer adjustments are separated into three parts:

-These adjustments control the positioning and feeding of the paper.
+These adjustments control the positioning and feeding of the paper and print head.
 If the adjustments are incorrect this can result in one or more of the following:

 - Skewed Prints